Williams Reyes

-Williams Enrique Reyes Rodríguez (born October 30, 1976 in La Ceiba, Honduras) is a Honduran-born Salvadoran professional forward.
+Williams Enrique Reyes Rodríguez (born October 30, 1976) is a Honduran-born Salvadoran professional footballer who played as a forward.

 Club career

-Reyes started his professional career at Deportes Savio, but in 2000, crossed the Salvadoran border to play for Dragón.
+Reyes started his professional career at Deportes Savio, but crossed the Salvadoran border to play for Dragón in 2000.

 After only a year he moved on to FAS, with whom he would win 5 national league titles.

 In 2005, he joined Isidro Metapán to win three titles more, only to rejoin FAS in 2009 and add another championship.

 In January 2014, Reyes left FAS to rejoin Dragón, but he switched allegiance and joined local rival Águila for the 2015 Clausura season.

 International career

 Reyes played once for his native Honduras against a Hong Kong League XI during the 2004 Carlsberg Cup but never played in any official FIFA acknowledged match for them.

 In fact, he made his debut for El Salvador in a June 2008 FIFA World Cup qualification match against Panama and has earned a total of 17 caps, scoring no goals.

 He has represented his adopted country in 10 FIFA World Cup qualification matches and played at the 2009 CONCACAF Gold Cup.

 His final international game was an October 2009 FIFA World Cup qualification match against Honduras.